ottnav/ottnav.github.io/faq.md

   - `${duration}` - show duration (seconds)
 - `max-conn="1"` : if your provider allows user opening more connections at the same time (like watching picture-in-picture) set number of connections here
 - `billed-till="timestamp"` : unix time when user account will expire (will be displayed for user)
-- `billed-msg=”some text”` : custom message regarding user account (might be balance or any other info to be shown)
+- `billed-msg="some text"` : custom message regarding user account (might be balance or any other info to be shown)
-- `refresh=”N”` : period of time when the playlist should be reloaded (v1.6.6.1), in hours (if below 24), in minutes (if < 300), or in seconds if a large value, for example: refresh=”3” means refreshing each 3 hours)
+- `refresh="N"` : period of time when the playlist should be reloaded (`v1.6.6.1`), in hours (if below 24), in minutes (if < 300), or in seconds if a large value, for example: refresh=”3” means refreshing each 3 hours)

 `#EXTINF:0  ...,Channel name`
 Channel declaration.
 Supported attributes:
-- ch-number="27" : default shortcut for channel when using remote keys switching channel
+- `ch-number="27"` : default shortcut for channel when using remote keys switching channel
-- group-title="Movies" : category this channel belongs to
+- `group-title="Movies"` : category this channel belongs to
-- parent-code="0000" : if set, marks a channel as restricted that should be hidden by default unless code entered (like adult)
+- `parent-code="0000"` : if set, marks a channel as restricted that should be hidden by default unless code entered (like adult)
-- ch-id="dscru" : channel id. used only with combination when url-epg or url-logo are set in playlist header (appended to the end of the base url)
+- `ch-id=".."` : channel id. used only with combination when url-epg or url-logo are set in playlist header (appended to the end of the base url)
-- tvg-id="discoveryHd.ru" : channel id in epg teleguide that was linked in the playlist header (or the one user has configured in the current provider properties)
+- `tvg-id="abc.yz"` : channel id in epg teleguide that was linked in the playlist header (or the one user has configured in the current provider properties)
-- tvg-name="Discovery HD" : original channel name (channel name as declared in epg teleguide), if differs from channel name specified in playlist
+- `tvg-name="Original"` : original channel name (channel name as declared in epg teleguide), if differs from channel name specified in playlist
-- tvg-logo="http://path/to/logo." : link to channel logo (or file name that should be appended to root url set in url-logo in playlist header)
+- `tvg-logo="http://path/to/logo.jpg"` : link to channel logo (or file name that should be appended to root url set in url-logo in playlist header)
-- tvg-rec="1" : marker that channel contains archives (0 - off, 1 - on). not needed if catchup* attribute is present (values more than 1 are parsed like aliases for catchup-days=”n”)
+- `tvg-rec="1"` : marker that channel contains archives (0 - off, 1 - on). not needed if catchup* attribute is present (values more than 1 are parsed like aliases for catchup-days=”n”)
-- catchup* : all catchup settings that are explained in header can be overridden here on channel level
+- `catchup*` : all catchup settings that are explained in header can be overridden here on channel level
-- type="playlist", content-type="playlist" : allows to merge another playlist inside the current one.
+- `type="playlist"`, `content-type="playlist"` : allows to merge another playlist inside the current one.
 Url specified for this 'channel' is treated as include
-- type=”movie”, type=”series” : use any of these 2 markers to mark that the channel listed is not a channel, but actually a movie or a series, and should be treated as such, and should be placed to media library
+- `type="movie"`, `type="series"` : use any of these 2 markers to mark that the channel listed is not a channel, but actually a movie or a series, and should be treated as such, and should be placed to media library
-- adult="1" : marker that channel is adult (however it’s highly recommended to place all channels in single adult category for simpler user manage)
+- `adult="1"` : marker that channel is adult (however it’s highly recommended to place all channels in single adult category for simpler user manage)
-- tvg-shift="-2" : marker specifying that epg data should be shifted by several hours
+- `tvg-shift="-2"` : marker specifying that epg data should be shifted by several hours
-- audio-track=”2” : try to autoselect 2nd audio track
+- `audio-track="2"` : try to autoselect 2nd audio track

-`#EXTGRP: Sports`
+`#EXTGRP: Sports` - alias for `group-title` tag
-Alternative way to setup channel category (but group-title=”Sports” is preferrable)

 `#EXTVLCOPT:parameter="value"`
 Allows setting some custom parameters for the current channel:
-- http-user-agent (User-Agent)
+- `http-user-agent` (User-Agent)
-- http-referrer (HTTP referrer)
+- `http-referrer` (HTTP referrer)

 `#KODIPROP:parameter=value`
 Allows setting some custom parameters for the current channel.
 Supported `parameter` are:
-- inputstream.adaptive.license_
+- inputstream.adaptive.license_type (DRM type, can be one of the following):
   - com.widevine.alpha (Widevine)
   - clearkey (ClearKey)
   - playready (PlayReady)
-- inputstream.adaptive.license_key
-- inputstream.adaptive.stream_type
+- `inputstream.adaptive.license_key` (License key or URL depending on the DRM type; URLs should start from `http://` or `https://`, otherwise it’s a non-url key) and is considered being static
+- `inputstream.adaptive.stream_headers` (extra headers, if required.
+For example `param1=value1&param2=value2&param3=value3`) (`v1.6.4.1`)

-The app also accepts extra stream headers configured after `|` character in license_key (from v1.6.4.1)
+The app also accepts extra stream headers configured after `|` character in license_key (`v1.6.4.1`)

 ## Media library file (json)
 App supports multiple formats for media library, but preferred format is json:

-Inner structure of the item ("info" field of movie/series/season/episodes)
+### Inner structure of the item ("info" field of movie/series/season/episodes)
-    • on no data - can be not added
+- on no data - can be not added
-    • rating - 0-10, might be decimal like 5.6
+- rating - 0-10, might be decimal like 5.6
-    • added - date when added (unix timestamp)
+- added - date when added (unix timestamp)
-    • ttl - available till (unix timestamp) if will be removed at this time
+- ttl - available till (unix timestamp) if will be removed at this time
+Sample:
 ```
 "info": {
     "poster": "http://poster/image.jpg",